pointbazaar/espl1000/README.md

 what is actually going on at runtime, even if the semantics of the language are very simple.

-There is currently no plan to have a library for SmallDragon, besides some small utility files in C, to get some basic abstractions going.

 The editor of choice for smalldragon currently is [micro](https://micro-editor.github.io/), because there is a basic syntax highlighting for it.

 ## Examples